comebacktomorrow/MAgik/README.md

 ##About MAgik
 MAgik is a program designed to make your OnPC computer a less 'computer' and a little more 'OnPC'.
 Keep your computer running lean and optimised.
 Who needs print services!

-I've been running it for about three years and put it through at least 300 loads in that time.
-For a while it stalled in development mostly because it was good enough, but there were always a few things that I wanted to tidy up.
+I've been running it for about three years and put it through at leask weekly loads all that time.
+For a while it stalled in development mostly because it did what it needed to, but there were always a few things that I wanted to tidy up.

 ###Features include:
 + A new easy config tool (MAgik Config)